game-de-it/XU_MINI_M/README_EN.md

   - If the `ports_scripts` directory exists on the SD card, please delete that directory.
   - You can start Portmaster from the ports section.
   - After installing a ports game using Portmaster, please update the game list.
-- The CPU frequency will automatically increase or decrease between 400MHz and 1500MHz depending on the load.
+- By default, the CPU frequency automatically scales between 400MHz and 1600MHz depending on the load, except for some emulators.
-  - However, if you press the `SELECT` button on the ROM selection screen and set `ENABLE MAX PERFORMANCE` in `ADVANCED SYSTEM OPTIONS` to ON, it will always run at 1500MHz.
+  - If you want to set this for each emulator, press the `SELECT` button on the ROM selection screen and turn ON `ENABLE MAX PERFORMANCE` in `ADVANCED SYSTEM OPTIONS`.
+  - If you want to set this for each ROM, highlight the desired ROM, press the Y button, and turn ON `ENABLE MAX PERFORMANCE` in `ADVANCED SYSTEM OPTIONS`.
-  - To run it at 1500MHz on all emulators, set `GAME SETTINGS` -> `ENABLE MAX PERFORMANCE` to ON in Emulationstation.
+  - If you want to set this for all emulators, turn ON `ENABLE MAX PERFORMANCE` in Emulationstation's `GAME SETTINGS`.

 ---